The Florida Keys

 “Using a live crab seems to work best, but permit will definitely eat a live shrimp presented properly on a diamond bucktail jig,” he says.
 On fly, Leonard prefers an 8- to 10-weight setup with a floating line.
 “Since most of the crab-imitator fly patterns have dumbbell eyes, there’s no need to use a sinking fly line if the fly sinks,” he says.

 April, Capt.
 Nate Wheeler, Summerland Key

 With blacktip, spinner, bull and hammerhead sharks readily available from February to April, guides such as Capt.
-Nate Wheeler target the different species for their sporting qualities.
-When casting a live crab for permit, don’t be surprised if an oversize bonnethead shark finds it first — the mini hammerheads go nuts for sand-dollar-size crustaceans.
+Nate Wheeler target the different shark species in the Florida Keys for their sporting qualities.
+When casting a live crab for permit, don’t be surprised if an oversized bonnethead shark finds it first — the mini hammerheads go nuts for sand-dollar-size crustaceans.

 “Fun blacktips and spinners trail schools of baitfish such as mullet and ladyfish that invade the Keys in the winter months,” says Wheeler.
 “As soon as the tarpon start pushing through in March and April, many ‘capital’ sharks like bulls and hammerheads follow them in.”

 The large channels running between Keys flats and islands, measuring anywhere from 5 to 25 feet deep, provide plenty of food and good habitat for sharks.
 “I really prefer to fish for sharks on the edges of channel flats in shallow water, so you can watch them track and eat your bait,” says Wheeler.